ferux/yandexmapclient/README.md

 # yandexmapclient

-A small client that fetches public transport stop info from yandex.maps service and extracts incoming public transports
+A HTTP client to communication with Yandex Map API and retrieve information about public transport stops.